 The objective of Board Warrant Article Hearings is to develop recommendations of the Board on each article before it by majority vote, to be set forth with the comments in the Report of the Select Board in advance of Town Meeting.
 Proponents of articles under the Board's jurisdiction should attend and be prepared to present arguments in favor of their article at the appointed hearing.
 Failure to present at the Board Warrant Article Hearing deprives the Board and the Town the opportunity to fully examine and debate the issues to be advanced by the proposed article.
-As such, absent good cause shown, the Board Warrant Article Hearing regardless of the substance of such articles.
+As such, absent good cause shown, the Board will not recommend positive action on any article which fails to be presented at its appointed Board Warrant Article Hearing regardless of the substance of such articles.